jasonjiao2024/jasonjiao2024/README.md

 ## 💼 Professional Background
 With a proven track record of success in e-commerce, education, and neuroscience integration, I have spearheaded transformative projects such as:

-11.11 Shopping Festival at Tmall: Generated $500 million in revenue and set a global benchmark for e-commerce strategy.

 LEMOEDU: Founded an EdTech startup leveraging neuroscience to address learning deficits, impacting over 200,000 professionals.

-Sunlands Education IPO: Played a key role in a successful IPO, contributing to a $500 million revenue surge.
+Sunlands Education IPO: Played a key role in a successful IPO.

 ## ⚡ Fun Fact
 I’m an avid adventurer who loves diving, flying, and exploring new terrains.
 When I’m not pushing the boundaries of research, you can find me completing half-marathons or enjoying time with my furry friends.